Operating System and Software Updates

 Every computing device uses software called an Operating System (OS) to manage basic tasks such as storing and retrieving data, interfacing with other

 programs and hardware, and more.
 As systems are used and new technologies are released, the OS requires software

 upgrades or patches to resolve any security issues that are discovered and to improve functionality.

 The most commonly used computer operating systems today are Microsoft's Windows and Apple's Macintosh OS 10.
 Both have different versions of the OS (for

-example: 10, 8, and 7 for Windows and 10.10 or "Yosemite" and 10.9 or "Mavericks" Macintosh) so you may find that some updates only affect specific versions.
+example: 10, 8, and 7 for Windows and 10.11 or "El Capitan" and 10.10 or "Yosemite" for Macintosh) so you may find that some updates only affect specific versions.
 The What OS Does My Computer Use? page has instructions on finding your OS and version.

-programs such as Word, Excel, Adobe Reader and Acrobat, Firefox, Internet Explorer, and Symantec can also require updates and patches from time to time.
+programs such as Word, Excel, Adobe Reader and Acrobat, Firefox, Chrome, Internet Explorer, and Symantec can also require updates and patches from time to time.
 Phone and tablet apps release updates as well; check your app store or information within the app to see what the update will do.
 Since the OS or

 software program has to contact its parent company, your computer must be online to get new information about updates.